Natural Resources, M.S.

 The graduate program in Natural Resources is designed to provide students with the knowledge and experience necessary to address natural resource problems and to carry out scientific investigations including design, implementation, and evaluation of research in their specific area of study.
-While it is designed to provide and in-depth understanding of the student's particular area of emphasis, it is also intended to develop an appreciation for the interdisciplinary character of natural resource problems.
-Each candidate for the degree is required to consult with an appropriate faculty committee and to prepare an individualized program of study which must be approved by that committee.
+While the program is designed to provide an in-depth understanding of the student's area of emphasis, it’s also intended to develop an appreciation for the interdisciplinary character of natural resource problems.

-The Fisheries program is designed primarily to produce graduates who can assess, develop, and manage fish habitats, populations, and commercial and recreational fisheries.
-The program is broad enough to allow students to prepare themselves for work in additional areas such as water pollution ecology and fish culture.
+The Fisheries program is designed primarily to produce graduates who can assess, manage, and conserve fish habitats, populations, and commercial and recreational fisheries.
+The program is broad enough to allow students to prepare themselves for work in additional areas such as water pollution ecology, fish population dynamics, and fish culture.

 Graduate students in Forests, Fire, Watershed & Range are focused on a wide variety of topics including forest ecology, tree physiology, conservation biology, forest growth, and administration of forest land for ecosystem management.
 Fire focuses on wildland fire processes and management.
 Watershed focuses on watershed processes and the interactions between geophysical and biological factors expressed in bounded drainages.
 The interplay between watershed processes and management of other natural resources is integral.
 Range focuses on the management of rangeland ecosystems.